gomeztato/QuantumCourse/README.md

 * [Phase Estimation Algorithm](Notebooks/Phase_estimation.ipynb).
 An example of phase estimation algorithm.
 * [Grover's algorithm](Notebooks/Grover.ipynb).
 A simple example of Grover's algorithm
 * [Shor's algorithm](Notebooks/Shor.ipynb).
 A simple example of Shor's algorithm.
 * [HHL algorithm](Notebooks/HHL_algorithm-Coles.ipynb).
-A simple example of HHL algorithm to solve a sistem of linear equations.
+A simple example of HHL algorithm to solve a system of linear equations.
 * [HHL algorithm Cao](Notebooks/HHL_algorithm-Cao-2x2.ipynb).
-A simple example of HHL algorithm to solve a sistem of linear equations.
+A simple example of HHL algorithm to solve a system of linear equations.
 * [VQE algorithm](Notebooks/VQE.ipynb).
 The most basic example of Variational Quantum Eigensolver for the $H_2$ molecule.
 * [QAOA algorithm for optimisation](Notebooks/QAOA.ipynb).
 Example of the QAOA algorithm using ProjectQ.